You have the right to paid holiday ('statutory annual leave') whether you work:

 Statutory annual leave

-You're entitled to 5.6 weeks' paid holiday (statutory annual leave) a year.
+By law, you're entitled to 5.6 weeks' paid holiday ('statutory annual leave') a year.

-Your 5.6 weeks' legal minimum holiday is usually made up of:
+Your 5.6 weeks' statutory holiday is usually made up of:

 20 days = 4 weeks

 + 8 days (which can be the year's bank holidays) = 1.6 weeks

 If you work part time, you’re still entitled to 5.6 weeks' paid holiday, just in proportion to the hours you work ('pro rata').

 You can work this out by the number of days you work a week x 5.6.

 For example, if you work 3 days a week, you’re entitled to 16.8 days' paid holiday (3 x 5.6) a year.